Ornitorink0/ccCrypt/README.md

 # CCCrypt

-CCCrypt is a Swing-based Java application for encrypting and decrypting messages.
-The application uses several encryption algorithms to protect user-entered data and offers additional features such as file management and user interface customization.
+*CCCrypt is a basilar Swing-based Java application for encrypting and decrypting messages*.

+It provides only one dynamic algorithm that varies based on the day of the year.
+The project was created for personal practice purposes only.

 ## Folder Structure